Lake Winnisquam & WOW Rail Trails, NH

 Plans are under development to add more rail-with-trail heading Southwest towards Tilton where you can pick up the Winnipesaukee River Trail.
 There are also further plans to extend the WOW trail North to Wiers Beach and Lake Winnipesaukee.
 We've provided a link to these organizations below if you want to learn how you can help with the expansions.

-Asphalt throughout, some repurposed sidewalk.
-WOW trail (East) is a 2.2 mi flat trail.
-Lake Winnisquam trail (West) is 2.0 mi with 150ft of easy to moderate hills.
+Trail Conditions: Asphalt throughout, with one area shared with a sidewalk.
+The WOW trail (to the northeast) is a 2.2 mile flat trail.
+Lake Winnisquam trail (to the southwest) is 2.0 mile trail with 150ft of easy to moderate hills.

 Undulating woodland trail on the Lake Winnisquam Scenic Trail.